0daysleft/personal-portfolio/README.md

 # 💼 Personal Portfolio

 Welcome to my personal portfolio!
 This project showcases who I am, my skills, projects, and how to get in touch.
-It's built to represent my personal brand and give visitors a quick insight into my work as a developer/designer/creator.
+It's built to represent my personal brand and give visitors a quick insight into my work as a web developer.

 ## 🌐 Live Demo